You can either listen to or read this post (5 minutes):

 That idea to stay with the “devil you know” comes from an inner fear voice that wants to stop you from trying anything new.
 It thinks it is keeping you safe.
 But it is just keeping you small… and unsatisfied.

 Wavering between what you want and what you’re afraid to check out is a place we could stay stuck forever if we don’t take some conscious action.

-It’s like that funny thing cats do when they cry to go outside but when you open the door, they freeze in the doorway, wondering whether to stay or go.
+It’s like that funny thing cats do when they cry to go outside, but when you open the door to let them out, they freeze in the doorway, wondering whether to stay or go.